hollystill/LowCostGNSS/README.md

 <a name="power"></a>
 ## Power consumption

 The low-cost GNSS units are powered by two 10 W, 12 V solar panels and a 12 V, 18 A h SLA battery.
-The rate of power consumption is relatively low (0.57 W for the u-blox ZED-F9P module + patch antenna + Arduino Cortex M0 logger, versus 1.25 W for a Trimble R10 system, and 3.67~W for a Trimble NetR9 system).
+The rate of power consumption is <50% lower than for survey-grade alternatives (0.57 W for the u-blox ZED-F9P module + patch antenna + Arduino Cortex M0 logger, versus 1.25 W for a Trimble R10 system, and 3.67~W for a Trimble NetR9 system).

 <a name="example"></a>